abernicchia-heroku/socketio-multiclient/README.md

 The following configuration variables are used by the application:

-**SERVER2CLIENT_MESSAGE_INTERVAL_MSECS**: Server to clients message emit frequency in milliseconds.
+**CLIENT_WSSERVERURL**: Websocket server URL.

+**MAX_CLIENTS**: Number of parallel clients.

+**CLIENT_CREATION_INTERVAL_IN_MS**: Delay time in milliseconds before creating a new client.

-**BROADCAST_MESSAGE_INTERVAL_MSECS**: Broadcast events frequency in milliseconds.
+**EMIT_INTERVAL_IN_MS**: Emitting events frequency in milliseconds.

-**WEB_CONCURRENCY**: The number of processes / socket.io servers to run within the same dyno.
-This configuration variable can be omitted as it's automatically set by Heroku based on the dyno tier in use (see [Tuning the concurrency level](https://devcenter.heroku.com/articles/node-concurrency#tuning-the-concurrency-level))

 ## Test

-You can test your server using any socket.io compatible client like this compound [multi-client](https://github.com/abernicchia-heroku/socketio-multiclient) that creates multiple parallel websocket sessions and is able to handle the events sent/received by the server.
+You can test your multi-client using any socket.io compatible server like this compound [server](https://github.com/abernicchia-heroku/socketio-server) that creates multiple socket.io servers and is able to handle the events sent/received by the client.

 It's possible to enable debug messages (e.g. when events are emitted or received) setting LOG_LEVEL=debug.